brocaar/chirpstack-docs/content/guides/first-gateway-device.md

 It is possible to stream all LoRaWAN frames (raw and encrypted data) and device data from the web-interface.
-Click on the created device and click on the *live data* or *live LoRaWAN frames* tab.
+Click on the created device and click on the *live data* or *LoRaWAN frames* tab.
 Now it is time to turn on your device and start receiving data!

 Besides seeing the data in the web-interface, you can also subscribe to the